microsoft/sqlworkshops-sql2022workshop/sql2022workshop/04_Engine/containedag/readme.md

 - Each VM should have SQL Server 2022 Evaluation Edition installed.
 Just install the Database Engine and use all defaults except allow mixed mode security when installing.
 You can disable the sa login account after installation.
 You do not need to check the SQL Server Extension to Azure.
 - On each VM create firewall rules to allow ports 1433 and 5022
 - Enable the Always On Availability Group feature for each SQL instance using the SQL Server Configuration Manager and restart SQL Server.
-- Install the latest SSMS 18.x build on each VM.
+- Install the latest SSMS 18.x or 19.x build on each VM.

-## Demo Steps
+## Steps

 The following are steps to create a contained AG, create a database to be part of the AG, create a SQLAgent Job, and observe the agent job is replicated to the secondary.
 Then you will execute a manual failover to see how the agent job is now available as part of the new primary.